 Notes: Tiny park with beach access via a narrow gravel path.

-• Charles Richey Sr Viewpoint (includes Constellation Park and Marine Reserve)
+Parking: On the street. - Charles Richey Sr Viewpoint (includes Constellation Park and Marine Reserve)

 63rd Ave SW and Beach Drive SW